jeremy-banks/devops/README.md

 #### Deploy Backend and Create Org
 1. Create AWS Account to be Organization root
-   1. During account creation be sure to enable Developer tier AWS Support, you will need to open a Support case for increasing your quote of `Default maximum number of accounts`.
+   1. During account creation be sure to enable Developer tier AWS Support, you will need to open a Support Case for increasing your quote of `Default maximum number of accounts`.
 1. Update the terraform/variables.tf with your unique information
    1. `org_owner_email_prefix` (billg) and `org_owner_email_domain_tld` (microsoft.com)
    1. `company_name` (microsoft) and `company_name_abbr` (ms)